crocs-muni/open-source-development-course/README.md

 ### Week 4 (12.
 3.): Student status update 1

+** Coronavirtus adjustment: The status update will take place using a videoconference.**

 * Short talks of the current progress (max 10 minutes)
 * The presentation should include:
   * Introduce the project you chose (the others should understand, what it is good for).